OpenDAoC/OpenDAoC-Core/README.md

 The World Builders all currently access a single live instance of the Atlas server to populate the regions with NPCs, mobs, and so on.

-**TO GAIN ACCESS:** You must first request an account from Clait to access this server.
+**TO GAIN ACCESS:** You must first request an account from clait to access this server.
 He will provide you with a regular (/plvl1) account.
 Should you require additional capabilities as a GameMaster (/plvl2) or World Builder/Administrator (/plvl3), an additional account will be provided.

 **NOTE:** This is not intended as a "play" server, as using GM commands can negatively impact the work of the World Builders.
 So we would ask that perform tests with caution and respect for the work the Builders have done.